HullUni-bioinformatics/Griffiths_et_al_2020_Fens_eDNA/README.md

 ## Data processing workflow as Jupyter notebooks
 Raw illumina data has been deposited on the NCBI SRA:
+- Study: SRP272137
-- BioProject:
+- BioProject: PRJNA646357
-- BioSample accessions:
+- BioSample accessions: SAMN15541168 - SAMN15541275
-- SRA accessions:
+- SRA accessions: SRR12232432 - SRR12232539

-The sample specific accessions can be found [here](https://github.com/HullUni-bioinformatics).
+The sample specific accessions can be found [here](https://github.com/NPGriffiths/Griffiths_et_al_2020_Fens/blob/master/Data/Sample_accessions.tsv).
 Before following the workflow for data processing, you'll need to download the raw reads from the SRA.
-To download the raw read data, you can follow the steps in this [Jupyter notebook](https://github.com/HullUni-bioinformatics).
+To download the raw read data, you can follow the steps in this [Jupyter notebook](https://github.com/NPGriffiths/Griffiths_et_al_2020_Fens/blob/master/Jupyter_notebooks/How_to_download_from_SRA.ipynb).

-With the data in place, you should be able to fully reproduce our analyses by following the steps outlined in the [Jupyter notebook](https://github.com/HullUni-bioinformatics).
+With the data in place, you should be able to fully reproduce our analyses by following the steps outlined in the [Jupyter notebook](https://github.com/NPGriffiths/Griffiths_et_al_2020_Fens/blob/master/Jupyter_notebooks/Fens_2017_metaBEAT.ipynb).

 The workflow illustrated in the notebooks assumes that the raw Illumina data is present in a directory ```raw_reads``` at the base of the repository structure and that the files are named according to the following convention: 'sampleID_marker', followed by '_R1' or '_R2' to identify the forward/reverse read file respectively.
-SampleID must correspond to the first column in the file ```Sample_accessions.tsv``` [here](https://github.com/HullUni-bioinformatics).
+SampleID must correspond to the first column in the file ```Sample_accessions.tsv``` [here](https://github.com/NPGriffiths/Griffiths_et_al_2020_Fens/blob/master/Data/Sample_accessions.tsv).